FrikadEllen/CC-plant-pollinator/README.md

 * CC-pp_Community-analysis.r - PERMANOVA analysis of the plant and insect communities, using package vegan.
 * CC-pp_Plot-level-analysis.R - Regression analyses of all plot-level variables (1 value per plot per year).
 * CC-pp_Seeds-nectar-analysis.R - Regression analyses of all seed and nectar data (multiple values per plot per year).
-* CC-pp_Figures.R - Code for creating the figures used in the current version of the manuscript.
+* CC-pp_Figures.R - Code for creating the figures used in the manuscript.

 ## Data Files